kevcjones/ngx-simple-modal/README.md

 - There is no strict dependency on Bootstrap now, you can use our CSS or use any framework you want
 - SimpleModalOptions changed a couple options, please see below for details.

+## Worked on

+- Angular v8 also compatible with Angular Elements (July 2019)
+- Angular v4-7

 ## Demo

 You can see the demo in action here - [https://ngx-simple-modal-demo.stackblitz.io](https://ngx-simple-modal-demo.stackblitz.io)